Solar, Anyone, Anywhere:

 The following notes explain some underlying concepts in the Australian National Electricity Market (NEM), and solar technology.
 We have provided some web links, of varying sophistication, for more information.

 Investors are responsible for their own research and for validating our information presented above.
-This applies under all circumstances.
+This applies to all circumstances.

 1. TMY.
 Stands for Typical Meteorological Year and is a concept used to benchmark solar plants, amongst other uses.
 See the Typical meteorological year